 Our Statistical Disclosure Protocol complies with the Information Commissioner's Anonymisation Code of Practice.

 Public benefit and privacy panel for health and social care

 The Public Benefit and Privacy Panel for Health and Social Care decides when nationally held information about people who use health and care services can be used for research, audit and service improvement whilst upholding legal obligations of data protection and confidentiality.
 The panel is made up of:

 - specialist advisers on confidentiality and data protection

 The panel considers if requests for information strike the right balance between protecting personal data and making data available for research and audit.
 It ensures that any information releases are carefully controlled and in the public interest.

 Any researcher wishing to use the data that we hold must follow current legal and ethical guidelines and comply with the specific instructions set out in the permissions given.

 There are times when we have to use information that could identify an individual.
 For example:

-- monitoring health hazards by gathering surveillance information provided by laboratories, hospitals, GPs, NHS Boards and Local Authorities; and
+- monitoring health hazards by gathering surveillance information provided by laboratories, hospitals, GPs, NHS Boards and Local Authorities

-Where there is a requirement for information of this type, only a limited number of trained staff are allowed to access the information and only with special permission for a set time period.
+Where there's a requirement for this type of information, only a limited number of trained staff are allowed to access the information and only with special permission for a certain period of time.